-Yes provided the subfloor is structurally sound and flat.
+Yes, provided the subfloor is structurally sound and flat.

 The thicker the board, the better the heat insulation.
-If you have an exisiting floor to insulate, you may be restricted in the thickness you can add to the floor because of the height from the finished floor to the underside of your doors.
+If you have an existing floor to insulate, you may be restricted in the thickness you can add to the floor because of the height from the finished floor to the underside of your doors.
 But even when using our thinnest Marmox boards you will notice the benefits of effective insulation.

-Yes click here to find more.
+Yes, click here to find out more.

-If your room is well insulated and complies with modern insulation levels as set out in the current building regulations you should be able to use Warmup Underfloor Heating as the sole heat source.
+If your room is well insulated and complies with modern insulation levels as set out in the current building regulations, you should be able to use Warmup Underfloor Heating as the sole heat source.